shyim/shyim.me/content/blog/2021-07-04-why-prefer-symfony-bundles-over-plugins-in-shopware-projects.md

 ## Conclusion

-We used this pattern last year on the Shopware Downtown project and was a neat way to extending Shopware 6.
-It made for us the deployment easier as we didn't had to think about plugin installation or update stuff.
+We used this pattern last year on the Shopware Downtown project and it was a neat way to extend Shopware 6.
+It made the deployment a lot easier for us, as we didn't have to think about plugin installation or update stuff.
 The new devs didn't have to install or activate plugins.
 Our own migrations did run together with the setup process.
 The code of the project is public, make your own opinon.